adster93/hobbymining/pages/software.md

 * **[Mycelium](https://wallet.mycelium.com/)** - The most popular Bitcoin wallet on Android.
 * **[breadwallet](https://breadwallet.com/)** - The most popular Bitcoin wallet for iOS.

-If you expect to earn a lot of money through mining then it would be smart to purchase more secure wallet: a hardware wallet.
+If you expect to earn a lot of money through mining then it would be smart to purchase a more secure wallet: a hardware wallet.
 If you are just getting into it the [Ledger Nano S](http://buybitcoinww.co/Ledger_Nano_S) costs about $60 and will keep your coins super secure.

-Now that we understand mining software and how it helps in the mining process, and you got your Bitcoin wallet and address, let us now look at different software on different operating systems.
+Now that we understand mining software and how it helps in the mining process, and you got your Bitcoin wallet and address, let's look at different software on different operating systems.

 ## Bitcoin Mining Software for Windows